skupperproject/refdog/README.md

 * **`enableFlowCollector`**

-  Enable cross-site flow collection for the application network
+  Enable cross-site flow collection for the application network.

   _Type_: Boolean\
   _Default_: False

 * **`flowCollectorRecordTTL`**

-  Time after which terminated flow records are deleted, i.e. those flow records that have an end time set.
+  The time after which terminated flow records are deleted.
+  Terminated records are those that have an end time set.

   _Type_: Duration\
   _Default_: `30m`